jameshi16/personal-website/_posts/2024-04-28-cheap-man-linux-multi-monitor.md

 tags: [linux, multi, monitor]
 ---

+EDIT (13/5/2024): A quick note for the various mentions of Immersed in this post.
+The company has recently removed support for physical multi-monitor setups, _requiring_ you to turn off all external monitors to use Immersed.
+While the company reserves all rights to do whatever they want with their software, they have begun banning and moderating away posts that criticised this change.
+There are speculations that this is done to keep their records clean for the upcoming IPO.
+Hence, I cannot, in good faith, endorse Immersed anymore.
+There is currently no good alternative for a physical + virtual multi-monitor setup.

 Good morning! :coffee:

 Recently, I've been playing around with some ideas that'll eventually get me 24